The Blood Feud

-Using archival footage and interviews, the film recreates the context of the great Ali vs Frazier rivalry, recalling the harsh words spoken by Muhammad, which evidently still sting over three decades later.
+Using archival footage and interviews, the film recreates the context of the great Ali vs Frazier rivalry, recalling the harsh words spoken by Muhammad, which evidently still stung over three decades later.
 To promote their matches, Ali resorted to calling Frazier an “Uncle Tom” and portraying him as a dumb black man who was subservient to the white community, while portraying himself as the true representative of his people’s struggles.
 No doubt Ali was influenced by his fellow members of the militant Nation of Islam, who resented black public figures who did not subscribe to their pro-segregation and anti-white perspective.
-Ali had long since denounced the dogma of the Black Muslims and embraced moderate Islam, but you would never know that from this film.
+Long before this documentary was produced, Ali had denounced the dogma of the Black Muslims and embraced moderate Islam, but no one will ever learn that from this film.

-The fact is, Ali promoted all of his fights by mocking his opponents so the verbal invective aimed at Smokin’ Joe was hardly unique.
+The truth of course is that Ali promoted all of his fights by mocking his opponents so the verbal invective aimed at Smokin’ Joe was hardly unique.
 Did he go too far against Frazier?
 Was there a cruelty in Ali’s verbal attacks on Joe?
 Absolutely.
 And this was, at least in part, a reflection of the fact Frazier was the one man who intimidated and troubled Ali, as opposed to the other way around.

-Ali initially failed to recognize that Frazier was something very different from all of his other opponents and he paid the price in their first fight in 1971.
-Joe became the first to defeat the man he insisted on calling “Clay” when he earned a clear-cut decision win in arguably the biggest fight in boxing history, knocking Ali down and doing real damage to the reputation and standing of “The Greatest.”
-Ali then ramped up the verbal pressure before their next two battles, convinced as he was that the taunts and insults helped to rattle and distract his opponent.
+Early on Ali had failed to recognize that Frazier was something very different from all of his other opponents and he paid the price in their historic 1971 duel.
+Joe became the first to defeat the man he insisted on calling “Clay” when he earned a clear-cut decision victory in arguably the biggest fight in boxing history, not to mention an all-time great fifteen round war, knocking Ali down and doing real damage to the reputation and standing of “The Greatest.”
+Ali then ramped up the verbal pressure before their next two clashes, convinced as he was — in Frazier’s case, incorrectly — that the taunts and insults worked to rattle and distract his opponent.

-But the documentary pays scant attention to the motivation behind Ali’s verbal cruelty, the better to easily cast one man as the villain and the other as the victim.
-Instead, it’s the political angle which gets more mileage, the argument being that in the fractious social context of the time, Ali alienated Frazier from his own race and helped to create a dynamic where cheering for Ali meant you were “against the war in Vietnam and supportive of the civil rights movement,” but if you cheered for Frazier, you supported “white, conservative America.”
-Joe was reduced to a caricature, defined as someone and something he was not.
-No doubt there is some merit to this perspective, reductive though it may be.
+But the documentary pays scant attention to the motivation behind Ali’s verbal cruelty, the better to simplistically cast one man as the villain and the other as the victim.
+Instead, it’s the political angle which gets more mileage, the film’s argument being that in the fractious social context of the time, Ali alienated Frazier from his own people and helped to create a dynamic where cheering for Ali meant you were “against the war in Vietnam and supportive of the civil rights movement,” but if you cheered for Frazier, you supported “white, conservative America.”
+Joe was reduced to a caricature, defined for the public as someone and something he was not.
+No doubt there is some merit to this interpretation of events, reductive though it may be.

 Of course it is the legendary third and final battle in 1975 which the documentary is chiefly concerned with and the fact Ali took his insults to a new low by labeling Frazier “a gorilla.”
 As for the fight, we all know what happened, but the story is still captivating.
-After slugging it out for 14 brutal rounds in the Manila heat, both men sat on their stools.
-According to some, Ali, despite having clearly assumed control of the match in the last three rounds, wanted to quit.
-Across the ring, Frazier’s cornermen did not want him to absorb any more punishment and, after a brief discussion, trainer Eddie Futch signaled surrender.
+After slugging it out for fourteen brutal rounds in the Manila heat, both men sat on their stools.
+According to some, Ali, despite having clearly assumed control of the match in the last three rounds, told his people he wanted to surrender.
+Across the ring, Frazier’s corner had decided enough was enough, and, after a brief discussion, trainer Eddie Futch made it known the fight was over.
 And Ali, upon learning the news, stood up, raised his arms, and then collapsed to the canvas.

 The film captures the intensity and brutality of the battle, with fascinating insights from people who were a part of it, but the documentary’s strongest moments come when we learn what it meant to Frazier.
 As we observe the former champion, who claims to have never before watched the fight, sitting in a darkened room, viewing the titanic struggle on a television screen, we realize how haunted Frazier is by what took place that day.
 The conclusion framed by the film is that, tragically, Joe Frazier’s career, legacy and identity remain defined by Futch’s decision and that Joe could never stop wondering what might have been had The Thrilla in Manila not been stopped.

 This is, to a certain extent at least, conscious and deliberate myth-making.
 First, anyone who seriously believes there was any chance of Frazier winning had the fight continued is profoundly deluded.
-Joe was clearly behind on points and had taken a terrible beating in rounds 13 and 14, his face so swollen he was virtually blind.
-The idea that Ali, who was every bit as competitive as Frazier, would have stayed in his corner when the bell rang for round 15 is nothing more than baseless speculation.
-Yes, he reportedly told his corner to cut off the gloves, but this was no doubt an expression of pain and exhaustion, not of a genuine desire to quit.
-And there is simply no way trainer Angelo Dundee would have let Ali surrender on his stool in a fight he was winning.
+Joe was clearly behind on points and had taken a terrible beating in the last two rounds, his face so swollen he was virtually blind.
+Second, the idea that Ali, who was every bit as competitive as Frazier, would have stayed in his corner when the bell rang for the final three minutes is nothing more than baseless speculation.
+Yes, he reportedly told his corner to cut off his gloves, but this was no doubt more an expression of pain and exhaustion as opposed to a genuine desire to quit.
+And, as anyone familiar with the career of Angelo Dundee will attest, there is no way the Hall of Fame trainer would have let Ali surrender on his stool in a fight he was winning.